 After chemotherapy - dischargeChemotherapy - discharge; Chemotherapy - home care discharge; Chemotherapy - discharge mouth care; Chemotherapy - preventing infections discharge

 What to Expect at Home

-Brush your teeth and gums 2 - 3 times a day for 2 - 3 minutes each time.
+- Brush your teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
 Use a toothbrush with soft bristles.

 - Let your toothbrush air dry between brushings.